Xinyuan-LilyGO/T-Display-S3/lib/TFT_eSPI/README.md

 # Anti-aliased Fonts

 Anti-aliased (smooth) font files in "vlw" format are generated by the free [Processing IDE](https://processing.org/) using a sketch included in the library Tools folder.
-This sketch with the Processing IDE can be used to generate font files from your computer's font set or any TrueType (.ttf) font, the font file can include **any** combination of 16 bit Unicode characters.
+This sketch with the Processing IDE can be used to generate font files from your computer's font set or any TrueType (.ttf) font, the font file can include **any** combination of 16-bit Unicode characters.
 This means Greek, Japanese and any other UCS-2 glyphs can be used.
 Character arrays and Strings in UTF-8 format are supported.

 The .vlw files must be uploaded to the processors FLASH filing system (SPIFFS, LittleFS or SD card) for use.
 Alternatively the .vlw files can be converted to C arrays (see "Smooth Font -> FLASH_Array" examples) and stored directly in FLASH as part of the compile process.
 The array based approach is convenient, provides performance improvements and is suitable where: either use of a filing system is undesirable, or the processor type (e.g. STM32) does not support a FLASH based filing system.